 Pastel Portrait - up to 16 x 20 inches $2600

 Oil Portrait - up to 24 x 30 inches $5200

 Still Life Portrait $4500

-In August 2014, look for my new annual Farm Animal Paintings show, to be held this year at the Tri-Lakes Art Center, Palmer Lake, CO.
+From August 5th - 30th, 2014, look for my new annual Farm Animal Paintings show, to be held this year at the Tri-Lakes Art Center, Palmer Lake, CO.
 This is a two-Person show that I will be participating in with my very good friend and extremely talented artist, Robin Walters Ward.
 More information is below, and also at this link on the Tri-Lakes Center:

 Please sign up for my newsletter to be notified of the dates and locations for my upcoming shows.
 Thank you!